aldenleung/simplevc/README.md

 * There is no restriction on the function arguments, except the argument name `version` is reserved for version control.

 * This is a simple and fast but NOT a standard version control system.
-It only serves as a utility for development.

 ## Installation